pnp/blog/content/pnp-powershell/pnp-powershell-v1-10/index.md

 ## PnP PowerShell

 PnP PowerShell is a "swiss army knife" type of PowerShell Module providing over 600 cmdlets that work with Microsoft products such as SharePoint Online, Microsoft Teams, Microsoft Project, Security & Compliance, Azure Active Directory, and more.
-The advantage is that you will have a consistent way to work with a broad range of Microsoft products from one single connect only.
-No need to download different PowerShell Modules, which all work in a slightly different way, all require their slightly different ways of connecting and authenticating.
+The advantage is that you will have a consistent way to work with a broad range of Microsoft products from a single connection.
+No need to download different PowerShell Modules, which all work in a slightly different way, requiring different ways of connecting and authenticating.

 PnP PowerShell runs on any device on any platform.
 This means you can run it i.e. from a Windows machine, Mac, Linux based device, Azure Function, Azure Runbook or even a Raspberry Pi.
 All in the same consistent way.